Stewart Airport in Tyler Texas

 The Stewart Airport Site Today

-Today, an array of satellite dishes remain on the site, as does a 498' tower originally used by KLTV (see photo below).
+In recent times, an array of satellite dishes remained on the site, as did a 498' tower originally used by KLTV (see photo to the right).

 For more information and history about Stewart Airport, we recommend a visit to the Abandoned and Little Known Airports website.